 With such an insert you will be able to use almost all kinds of Nibs in almost every size.

-If the universal insert doesn´t look like on the picture, don’t worry!
+If the universal insert doesn´t look like the picture, don’t worry!
 Sometimes new Pens will arrive with the “fins” bend back.
 You can simply

 After the insert looks good you can stick the nib in.
 The first mistake almost every beginner does (Me included in the beginning) is, that they push the nib in between the “Fins”.
 But the Nib has to go between the “Fins” and the rim as seen below.

-The Foundations of Writing Calligraphy
+The Basics of Writing Calligraphy

 How to Hold the Pen